Songs About Jane: Songs

 According to Billboard, as of 2022, Songs About Jane is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.

-The opening track and first single, "Harder to Breathe", released a month after the album released, slowly started to pick up airplay which helped spur sales of the album.
+The opening track and first single, "Harder to Breathe", released two months before the album released, slowly started to pick up airplay which helped spur sales of the album.
 "Harder to Breathe" also made the top 20 of the Billboard Hot 100 singles charts and the singles charts in the United Kingdom, Australia and New Zealand.
 In an interview with MTV News in August 2002, Maroon 5 vocalist Adam Levine, when asked behind the development of "Harder to Breathe", admitted that the song describes the band's frustration with their label, Octone Records, during the making of their debut album.
 The band thought they had enough material for a release, but when the label told them to keep writing, Levine wrote this song in frustration at the pressure.

 The second track, "This Love", was also the second single from the album.
 It won the band their first Grammy Award, for Best Pop Performance by a Duo or Group with Vocals at the 2006 Grammy Awards.
 In March 2004 the song reached the top 10 of the Australian and United States singles charts.
 The single's accompanying music video proved to be popular as well, but had to be edited from its original version to avoid being banned from MTV.
 In an interview, Levine revealed that the song was written in the "most emotionally trying time" in his life.
 He also added, "I was in a relationship that was ending, but I was really excited on the other end because the band was about to go make the record and I was ecstatic to go in the studio.
 She was literally leaving town within days of me writing the lyrics to 'This Love', so I was in prime emotional condition to write a song with that kind of conflict."
 The demo of the song features a guitar solo.

 "She Will Be Loved", the fourth track and third single from the album, also reached similar chart success as the band's previous hits, hitting No. 1 on the Mainstream Top 40 and Adult Top 40 charts, and topping the Australian and Belgian charts and peaking at No. 5 in the United States, the same chart position of previous single and breakthrough hit, "This Love".
 The song prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the ground that the band's newer songs were too light for alt-rock audiences.
 These stations continued to play "Harder to Breathe" and "This Love", but Maroon 5's newer hits were played only on pop and adult contemporary stations.
 As of June 2014, the song has sold more than 3.5 million copies in the United States.